Charles Coward: Biography

 Coward joined the Army in June 1924 and was captured in May 1940 near Calais while serving with the 8th Reserve Regimental Royal Artillery as BQMS, Battery Quartermaster Sergeant.
 He managed to make two escape attempts before even reaching a prisoner of war camp, then made seven further escapes; on one memorable occasion managing to be awarded the Iron Cross while posing as a wounded soldier in a German Army field hospital.
 When in captivity he was equally troublesome to his captors, arranging several acts of sabotage while out on work details.

 Finally in December 1943 he was transferred to the Auschwitz III (Monowitz) labour camp (Arbeitslager), situated only five miles from the better-known extermination camp of Auschwitz II (Birkenau).
 Monowitz was under the direction of the industrial company IG Farben, who were building a Buna (synthetic rubber) and liquid fuel plant there.
 It housed over 10,000 Jewish slave labourers, as well as POWs and forced labourers from all over occupied Europe.
 Coward and other British POWs were housed in sub-camp E715, administered by Stalag VIII-B.

-Thanks to his command of the German language, Coward was appointed Red Cross liaison officer for the 1,200–1,400 British prisoners.
+Thanks to his command of the German language, Coward was appointed Red Cross liaison officer ("Man of Confidence") for the 1,200–1,400 British prisoners.
 In this trusted role he was allowed to move fairly freely throughout the camp and often to surrounding towns.
 He witnessed the arrival of trainloads of Jews to the extermination camp.
 Coward and other British prisoners smuggled food and other items to the Jewish inmates.
 He also exchanged coded messages with the British authorities via letters to a fictitious Mr William Orange (Code for the War Office), giving military information, notes on the conditions of POWs and the other prisoners in the camps, as well as dates and numbers of the arrival of trainloads of Jews.